NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 - O.D.S.
 Code (could be called Organisation Code or Practice I.D.)
 - Account I.D.

-You can use these 3 registration details to prove who you are instead of sending a photo of your I.D.
+If your GP is in England, you can use these 3 registration details to prove who you are instead of sending a photo of your I.D.

 ---

 ## How to find your registration details from your GP surgery’s online services

-If you do not know or remember your registration details, you can ask your GP to give you them.
+If you do not know or remember your registration details, you can ask your GP to give you them if your GP is in England.

 The 3 details you need are: